AdamField118/Chaotic_Pendulum/README.md

 # Credits

-Made by Christopher Pacheco and Adam Field.
+Made by Adam Field and Christopher Pacheco.
 Thank you Professor Noviello and TAs Drew and Holden for all the help.